 Pool workouts are great for staying fit and healthy.
 Adding kickboard exercises ramp up this gentle yet effective workout tool.
 In this instructional exercise video from SwimEx, see how to use a kickboard to engage the abdominals.
 The push-and-pull style exercise also encourages proper posture and stabilization.

 Core exercises are an important part of an overall fitness routine, leading to improved balance and stability.
 They also help train the muscles in your pelvis, hips, lower back and abdomen to work in tandem.
 A variety of exercises can be performed in a pool to help strengthen the core muscles.

 You can start with any type of exercise equipment for resistance such as barbells or different size balls, but for a wider surface area and to make the exercise more challenging, the kickboard is the ideal choice.
 Most kickboards are composed of waterproof plastic or a type of foam.
 Some come with an ergonomic strap, which is helpful for anyone suffering with wrist or carpal tunnel problems.

-Leslie Becki, MS, ATC, CSCS collegiate swimmer and swim coach, says this type of aquatic exercise is an easy and effective way to tighten the core.
-“It is excellent for just about anyone – from the frail patient to the pro-athelete,” says Becki, and adds the aquatic enthusiast can also perform the same exercises using a med ball or paddles, for variation.
+Leslie Becki, MS, ATC, CSCS – collegiate swimmer and swim coach, said this type of aquatic exercise is an easy and effective way to tighten the core.
+“It is excellent for just about anyone – from the frail patient to the pro-athelete,” Becki said.
+She added that the aquatic enthusiast can also perform the same exercises using a med ball or paddles, for variation.